In this article:

 - Feedback Analytics

 Rank Items allow you to understand relative perceptions among a set of response options.
-Rank Items are avaialble for Pulse Survey and Feedback.
+Rank Items are available within Surveys and Feedback.

 For example, imagine that you want to ask employees to weigh in on what they see as the most important organization initiatives.
 You can use a rank item to tease out which initatives are viewed as most important by a majority of employees.

 Adding Rank Items to a Template

-When you’re building your template (whether it's a Pulse or Feedback template), you’ll add Rank items by selecting Rank from the New Question menu:
+When you’re building your template (whether it's a survey or Feedback template), you’ll add Rank items by selecting Rank from the New Question menu: